 When the output target is ECMAScript 6 or higher, except for removing the optional type annotation, destructuring variable declarations remain unchanged in the emitted JavaScript code.

 When the output target is ECMAScript 3 or 5, destructuring variable declarations are rewritten to simple variable declarations.
-For example, an object destructuring declaration of the form is rewritten to the simple variable declarations

-'''

-var { x, p: y, q: z = false } = getSomeObject();
+For example, an object destructuring declaration of the form var { x, p: y, q: z = false } = getSomeObject();

-'''